CacheGuard-OS

 Peer Caches

-Two or more CacheGuard appliances can be paired to allow each other to share their respective Web caches.
-You can use the
+Two or more CacheGuard appliances can be paired to share their respective Web caches.
+Use the

-peer command to pair a CacheGuard appliance with other CacheGuard appliances.
-A paired CacheGuard appliance is called a
+peer command to configure peering between appliances.
+A paired CacheGuard appliance is referred to as a

 HTTP Compression